USCbiostats/PM516/docs/week6.md

 ### Before Class

+#### Project Progress

+👥 Meet with your group and be prepared to answer the following questions about your project:

+* Write a list of the research questions your investigator had.
+* For each item on the list, which variable(s) will you use?
+* Group these variables into exposure vs. outcome.
+* Bonus: Choose one research question that contains an association between two variables.

+#### Statistical Mistakes

 📖 [Ten Common Statistical Mistakes to Watch Out For When Writing or Reviewing A Manuscript](https://elifesciences.org/articles/48175) (30 minutes) <br />

 *Recall the common statistical mistakes:*